uidb-dev/react.cordova/README.md

 <br>

-##Scripts code
+## Scripts code
-In <'projectDirectory'>/react/App.js you well start the app.
+In <'projectDirectory'>/react/App.js you well start the app.<br>
-The project includ managerPages. it's important to manage your pages like Mobile App.
+The project includ managerPages.<br>
+It's important to manage your pages like Mobile App.<br>

 #### `import ManagerPages from './managerPages';`